 As digital transactions, app usage, payment modes, and transaction volumes are on the rise, AI will play a critical role in enhancing customer service and increasing the safety and security of customers’ wealth.
-A good example is UBS’ Daniel chatbot, which answers investors’ queries on market trends.
+A good example is UBS’ Daniel chatbot, which answers queries on market trends for investors.

-At a time when personalisation is key to customer engagement and driving revenue, AI can augment data usage to create hyper-personalised services.
-DBS, for example, has updated its mobile app offering with more than 100 automatic personalised insights for its end customers, powered by AI models.
+At a time, when personalisation is key to customer engagement and driving revenue, AI can augment data usage to create hyper-personalised services.
+DBS, for example, has updated its mobile app offering with more than 100 automatic personalised insights for their end customers, powered by AI models.

-To drive revenue, RoboAdvisors can be deployed across various banking functions: recommending investment products, providing nudges to users, sending out investment alerts, and tracking and projecting spending versus earning, among other use cases.
+To drive revenue, RoboAdvisors can be deployed across various banking functions: recommending investment products, providing nudges to users, sending out investment alerts, and tracking and projecting spending versus earning, among others.

-Nations and governments are waking up to the fact that AI is fast becoming indispensable to the way we live and conduct business, and they are drawing guidelines around it.
-The EU, for instance, has already published the Artificial Intelligence (AI) Act and is expected to finalize the rules by 2023-24.
-It remains to be seen whether or not these rules will accelerate AI innovation or put the brakes on it.
+Nations and governments are waking up to the fact that AI is fast becoming indispensable to the way we live and conduct business and they are drawing guidelines around it.
+The EU, for instance, has already published the Artificial Intelligence (AI) Act and is expected to finalise the rules by 2023-24.
+It needs to be seen whether these rules would accelerate AI innovation or put brakes on it.

-In any case, banks and other organizations in the EU should not wait and watch.
-Instead, they must assess their AI strategy and the effort needed for its implementation, because there’s no doubt that AI is changing our future even as we speak.
-And the growth and competitiveness of the financial services industry will depend on how fast they adopt AI to enhance customer delight and provide an edge over their competitors.
+In any case, as Deloitte observes, banks and other organisations in the EU should not wait and watch.
+Instead, they must assess their AI strategy and the effort needed for its implementation because there’s no doubt that AI is changing our future even as we speak.
+And the growth and competitiveness of the financial services industry will depend on how fast they adopt AI to enhance customer delight and provide the edge over their competitors.